Last Updated on July 14, 2021

 What is the difference between a Townhouse and a Duplex?

 Townhomes and Duplexes (or semi-detached homes) are both multi-family housing options that can work well for families who want to save money on a home and don’t mind sharing walls.

 The term townhouse is used to describe a number of different attached home styles that can really vary pretty widely from home to home.
 There are a number of styles of townhouses including townhomes with front driveways, townhomes with rear driveways, carriage style townhomes as well as what is sometimes referred to as row housing.

-Duplexes can have either attached or detached garages, and often have yards that are split by fencing.
+Duplexes are two dwellings joined by a party wall and can have either attached or detached garages, and often have yards that are split by fencing.

 Can’t quite decide whether a townhome or condo is right for you?
 Condo fees, or HOA fees, are often a key factor for home buyers to consider.

 Because there are a number of people or families living in the same structure, townhomes often include some type of governing board to oversee the operations and upkeep of the grounds and buildings.

 In order to maintain things like the townhome’s roofing, grassy and landscaped areas and snow management and removal, a fee is often collected.
 These costs are typically called condo, or HOA fees.
 Many homeowners enjoy the freedom of having these things managed for them, but they can be tough to manage on a strict budget.

 Duplexes, on the other hand, do not usually include any such fees.